gsamokovarov/rubybanitsa.com/doc/deploy.md

 * A bare-bones Ubuntu 22.04 server.
 We're currently using Hetzner for virtual servers.
 * SSH access as `root` to that server.

+There are also a few prerequisites for the app itself:
+* It must be reworked to use SQLite3.
+* It must have SSL redirection disabled in production, i.e. `config.force_ssl = false`.
+* It must respond to `GET /healthz` with 200 if the DB connection is OK.

 # Provision

 When you want to deploy the app on a new server, prepare it for service first by following the